 I rolled over to one side and pulled the light sheet with me as I went, curling it under my chin in my hand.

-Almost a year ago, I was parked in a wealthy neighborhood waiting for a friend to come back from a date.
+Almost a year ago, I was stealth camping in a wealthy neighborhood waiting for a friend to come back from a date.
 I parked on the street, walked around to look at the stars for a moment, and then went inside to watch a movie.

 This was the first time I felt afraid in my van.

-This was the first time (but definitely not the last) I would be kicked out of the place I was trying to sleep.
+This was the first time (but definitely not the last) I got kicked out of the place I was trying to sleep.

 The experience made me wary of parking on streets.
 Later that fall I drove around Bishop, California for two hours trying to find a place to park.
 Terrified that if I parked on the street someone would report me and I’d be kicked out again.